k0staa/build-opencv-for-android/README.md

 $ cd build-opencv-for-android
 $ ./setup.sh 3.1.0
 ```
-By default, it will download opencv and opencv_contrib with 3.1.0 version.
-You can specify the version when executing ./setup.sh
+By default, it will download opencv and opencv_contrib.

-Extract and export your android path which is downloaded under ./android-ndk-downloader
+Please export android NDK path like these:

 `$ export [ANDROID_NDK_PATH]`